carmelosantana/s1pper-dashboard/README.md

 - **Offline mode:** Shows offline message
 - **Private mode:** Redacts filenames and disables video
 - **Public mode:** Shows all information

+### Camera Management

+The dashboard supports multiple cameras with flexible per-view configuration.

+#### Global Camera Settings

+Control which cameras are available across the entire dashboard:

+1. Navigate to Settings → Streaming tab (development mode only)
+2. Under "Global Camera Availability", enable/disable cameras globally
+3. Disabled cameras won't appear in any view

+#### Per-View Camera Configuration

+Each stream view (horizontal and vertical) can have independent camera settings:

+**Display Modes:**
+- **Single View:** Show one camera at a time with a switcher
+- **Grid View:** Display all enabled cameras in a grid layout
+- **Picture-in-Picture (PIP):** Main camera with smaller thumbnails

+**Per-View Camera Selection:**
+- Enable/disable specific cameras for each view independently
+- A camera enabled globally can be hidden in specific views
+- Useful for showing different angles in different streaming contexts

+**Example Configuration:**
+- Horizontal view: Show only the wide-angle camera in single mode
+- Vertical view: Show both cameras in grid mode
+- Each view maintains its own display mode and camera selection

+#### PIP Main Camera Selection

+When using Picture-in-Picture mode with multiple cameras:

+1. Select display mode "Picture-in-Picture" for the view
+2. Enable at least 2 cameras for that view
+3. Choose which camera appears as the main view
+4. Other cameras appear as smaller thumbnails
+5. Default: First enabled camera is used as main

+**API Endpoints:**
+- `GET /api/view-camera/settings?view={stream|horizontal|vertical}` - Get view camera settings
+- `PUT /api/view-camera/settings` - Update camera enabled state for a view
+- `PUT /api/settings` - Update display mode and PIP main camera

+#### Database Tables

+Camera settings are persisted in PostgreSQL:
+- `camera_settings` - Global camera enable/disable
+- `view_camera_settings` - Per-view camera configuration
+- `dashboard_settings` - Display modes and PIP main camera selection

 ### Technical Implementation